kebalkhadka/kebalkhadka/README.md

   <br/>
   <h4>About Me:</h4>
   <br/>
-  <p>I have 2+years of web Designing , web development & mobile application development experience.
+  <p>I have 1+years of web Designing , web development & mobile application development experience.
 JavaScript and Python being my core technical Skill, I  don't limit within it.
 I do more study and research to keep updated with the latest technologies.
 Visit my Github Page to know more about my projects and skills.
 Link given below.</p>
   <br/>
-  <p align="center">Made with ♥ by <a href="https://abidadhikari.com.np">ReadMe Generator By Abid Adhikari</a></p>
+  <p align="center">Made with ♥ </p>